ullgren/led-message-board-connector/README.md

 ## "Device or resource busy" when running in Linux

-On Linux if the connector fail to connect to the USB device try to run to display text using [Jeff Jahr's dcled](http://www.last-outpost.com/~malakai/dcled/) program.
-If that works try to run with this connector again.
-If it works this time it is because your system has the usbhid kernel module loaded try unloading it.
+On Linux if the connector fail to connect to the USB device with this message try to display som text using [Jeff Jahr's dcled](http://www.last-outpost.com/~malakai/dcled/) program.
+If that works then try to run with Mule and the connector again.
+If it works this time it is because your system has the usbhid kernel module loaded so try unloading it.

 ```
 sudo rmmod usbhid